Meet the team

 Helen Danby - Design and Web Manager

-Helen manages the design of all our printed materials, from teachers' booklets to fund raising leaflets, and also designs and maintains this website.
+Helen manages the design and print of all our printed materials, from teachers' booklets to fund raising leaflets, and also designs and maintains this website.

 Shirleen Clarke - Office Manager

-Shirleen joined the team in late 2015 and has almost 15 years’ experience of working in finance, accounting and administrative roles in the voluntary sector.
+Shirleen joined the team in late 2015 and has a lot of experience of working in finance, accounting and administrative roles in the voluntary sector.

 Hannah Craig - Programme Officer